 Program OverviewPrinter Friendly

-The Office Administration - Health Services college diploma program not only teaches you specialized skills required to be part of a health care team but also core administrative skills that are transferable across all industries.
+Faculty in the Office Administration – Health Services program are experienced individuals who guide you through industry-related training that will not only teach you specialized skills required to be part of a health care team but also core competencies transferable across all industries.

 - Medical terminology